 Unfortunately, many pesticides are harmful to bee population.
 There are some pesticides that kill the bees directly.
 This occurs when bees are on the flowers at the time of application of the insecticide, and the bees die instantly.
 Some other types of pesticides, allow the bees to return home and then they die.
 Such types are easy to identify than the first ones.
 There are certain pesticides, that do not have any effect on the adult honey bees, but cause damage to young, immature bees.

-According to a new research, two pesticides commonly used by British farmers
+According to research, two pesticides commonly used by farmers today

 could affect bees brains.
 The two pesticides namely, neonicotinoids and

 coumaphos target bees brains, thus making it a slow learner and make the it forget

 floral scents.
 They also found that, the combination effect of these two